0xPolygon/polygon-docs/docs/pos/concepts/finality/finality.md

   much faster finality on Polygon chain, using Heimdall layer for finalization, improving the user experience significantly.

-_Finality achieved after a number of blocks confirmation, as well as a consensus period among the validators (approx. 3-5 seconds)_
+_Finality achieved after a block confirmation, as well as a consensus period among the validators (approx. 2-4 seconds)_